PragTob/after_do/README.md

 ### Errors

-There are some custom errors that AfterDo throws.
+There are some custom errors that after_do throws.
 When you try to add a callback to a method which that class does not understand it will throw `AfterDo::NonExistingMethodError`.

 When an error occurs during one of the callbacks that are attached to a method it will throw `AfterDo::CallbackError` with information about the original error and where the block/callback causing this error was defined to help pinpoint the error.